Stochastic Thermodynamics of Social Imitation beyond Energetics

 The total dynamical activity of the transition is then given by $K_{m,n}(t) = \sum_r K_{m,n}^{(r)}(t)$.
-The dynamical activity measures the total number of jumps per unit time between states $n$ and $m$.
+The dynamical activity measures the total number of jumps per unit time between states $n$ and $m$. { This is a measure of the total level of fluctuations arising in the opinion strength, i.e. the volatility of opinions, and is conceptually similar to some notions of social temperature~\cite{BahrMicro,BahrMacro}, but well-defined in a general nonequilibrium context}.
 Together with the traffic, $\Gamma_{m,n}^{(r)}$, introduced above, and contrary to the affinities and currents, the dynamical activity captures genuine time-symmetric or \emph{frenetic} aspects that become important sufficiently far from equilibrium~\cite{Maes20}.

 The model possesses the parameters: $a_1,a_2,h_1,h_2$.
 For clarity in the interpretation of the model and in the analysis of the system's critical phenomena we find it convenient to introduce the following reduced dimensionless parameters: